 Here are our easy to read UAE Facts for Kids which were researched by kids and edited by us.

-Ramadan mubarak!
-The UAE or United Arab Emirates fascinate us!
-Although the Expo 2020 in Dubai is most likely to be postponed until 2021 due to the Covid-19 crisis we nevertheless want to share what makes the UAE such a great place to visit once the crisis is over.
+The UAE or United Arab Emirates are truly awe inspiring!
+With the Expo 2020 in Dubai was postponed due to the Covid-19 crisis, it will be finally opening on 1 October 2021 and therefore want to share with you what makes the UAE such a great place to visit.

 Here some fascinating facts about the country on the Arab peninsula for you.
 Enjoy!